On the implied volatility of Asian options under stochastic volatility models: Introduction

 Asymptotics of arithmetic Asian implied volatilities have been studied by Pirjol and Zhu \cite{Pirjol2016} in the case of local volatility.
 In this paper, the authors make use of large deviations techniques to get accurate approximation formulas for the implied volatility, which are shown to be accurate when compared with the Monte-Carlo simulations.
 Arithmetic Asian options under the CEV (constant elasticity of variance) model are studied in Pirjol and Zhu \cite{Pirjol2019}.
 The leading order short maturity limit of the Asian option prices under the CEV model is obtained in closed form.
 Authors propose an analytic approximation for the Asian options prices which reproduced the exact short maturity asymptotics.
 Al\`os and Le\'on \cite{Alos2019} compute the short-time level and the skew of the implied volatility of floating strike arithmetic Asian options under the Black-Scholes model with constant volatility by the means of Malliavin calculus.

-We contribute to the existing literature in several ways.
+In this paper, we contribute to the existing literature in several ways.
 We extend the application of the Malliavin calculus developed in Al\`os, Garc\'ia-Lorite and Muguruza \cite{Alos2018} by giving general sufficient conditions on a general stochastic volatility model in order to obtain formulas for the short-time limit of the at-the-money level and skew of the implied volatility for Asian options.
 Moreover, we show how studying Asian option under stochastic volatility reduces to the study of European type options where the underlying is respresented by a certain stochastic volatility model, with a modified volatility process which depends on \(T\).
 This methodology developed in \cite{Alos2018} allows to adapt the results on vanilla options to options on a non lognormal-type distribution and it can also be applied to other European-type exotic options.
 See for example \cite{Alos2018} for an application of this technique to the analysis of the VIX skew.
 This method is very classical in mathematical finance, for instance, when working with stochastic rates.
+The difference in the present paper is that the volatility of the log-forward price (see equation (\ref{x})) depends on the filtration of the Brownian motion $W$, and not only on $W'$.
+This makes the problem more challenging in order to find general hypotheses on a general stochastic volatility model in order for the asymptotic formulas to hold (see Hypotheses 3 and 4).
+Typically these hypotheses are in expectation, see for example Al\`os and Shiraya \cite{Alos2019b} and Al\`os and Le\'on \cite{Alos2017}, but in our case they need to hold almost surely in order to check the hypotheses of Theorem 3 (see Section 4.2).

 To sum up, we study the short-end behavior of the ATMIV of Asian options for local, stochastic, and fractional volatilities.
-In particular, we show that \begin{itemize} \item The short-end limit of the ATMIV is equal to $\frac{\sigma_0}{3}$, where $\sigma_0$ denotes the short-end limit of the spot volatility.
+In particular, we show that \begin{itemize} \item The short-end limit of the ATMIV is equal to $\frac{\sigma_0}{\sqrt{3}}$, where $\sigma_0$ denotes the short-end limit of the spot volatility.
 See equation (\ref{main1}) in Theorem \ref{limskew}.

 \item We compute the the short-end skew of the ATMIV, which depends on the correlation between prices and stochastic volatility and on the Malliavin derivative of the volatility process, which in the case of fractional volatility models will depend on the Hurst parameter $H \in (0,1)$.
 See equation (\ref{main2}) in Theorem \ref{limskew}.
 If prices and volatilities are uncorrelated, the short-end skew is equal to $\frac{\sqrt{3}\sigma_0}{30}$.
 In the case of rough volatilities, that is $H<\frac12$, we observe in equations (\ref{rou}) and (\ref{rou2}) a blow-up that is of the same order as the one we observe in vanilla options (see Al\`os et al. \cite{Alos2007}).